dubachti/low_rank_asdl/README.md

 To further reduce the time and memory consumption can low-rank K-FAC be applied, which approximates the Kronecker-factors A and B by a low-rank and low-rank + diagonal approach respectively.
 The B factor uses the additional diagonal approach as a diminant diagonal could be observed.

 The low-rank approximation is calculated efficiently using the power-iteration and the inverse is received by recursively applying the Shermann-Morrison inverse.

+# Further information
+- The code requires CUDA to run.
+	However, if no CUDA is present this can be worked around by commenting out the nvtx tag in the code.
+- If per-built models of torchvision.models are used the in-place operations have to be turned off.